I Kissed a Girl: Critical reception

-I thought maybe this time I would have fun with it and goof on what many of my fans were hoping to hear over the last year.
-I prefaced my reply with a wink, and then rambled on with a string of over the top dumb-ass profanities, purposely out of character and completely in jest ...
-I may be a touch cynical about the business, but I have never really been angry or had ill feelings towards Katy herself.
-I was actually in a small way happy to not be the "Kissed a Girl" girl anymore.

 Controversy

 The song received criticism from some members of the LGBT community, although it also had its staunch supporters.
-AllMusic concluded, "the problem is not with Katy's gender-bending, it's that her heart isn't in it; she's just using it to get her places, so she sinks to crass, craven depths."
-Slant Magazine agreed, saying the song "isn't problematic because it promotes homosexuality, but because its appropriation of the gay lifestyle exists for the sole purpose of garnering attention — both from Perry's boyfriend and her audience."
+Slant Magazine stated the song "isn't problematic because it promotes homosexuality, but because its appropriation of the gay lifestyle exists for the sole purpose of garnering attention — both from Perry's boyfriend and her audience."

 Adam Holz of PluggedinOnline, a division of Focus on the Family, wrote an article entitled "A Tale of Two Katys" about the singer's image transformation from a Contemporary Christian music artist to one of the "girls gone wild."
 He criticizes the song for being the latest, "high-profile message to young women and men that our sexuality is a malleable commodity that can be reshaped at will."
 Holz also argues that Perry's message carries with it "no need to worry about who might get used or objectified in the process," causing Perry to live "down to a damaging, demeaning stereotype."
 After numerous reports that Perry's religious parents were against her music and career, she stated in August 2008, "They love and support me."

-Though the Toronto Star describes it as "a lesbian-friendly tune," whether homophobia fuels negative reactions to the song or the song itself appears to divide critics.
-Slant and other critics suggest that Perry may be homophobic, especially given her single "Ur So Gay", which makes "I Kissed a Girl" seems like "a classic example of the 'Guys kissing is gross, girls kissing is hot' line of thought," which promotes hypersexualization of queer women and demonization of queer men.
+Toronto Star described it as "a lesbian-friendly tune".
+The New Gay described the song as "'Guys kissing is gross, girls kissing is hot' line of thought".

 On the other hand, according to The Advocate, Perry claims she has heard countless stories of people opening their eyes to their own sexual desires because of the song.
 Since the release of the song, she has been considered a strong and steadfast supporter of LGBT rights.
 Out described her as a gay icon.
 Perry dedicated the music video for "Firework" to the It Gets Better Project.
 She was additionally awarded the National Equality Award by the Human Rights Campaign.